kate-parshyna/Disease-classification/README.md

     -normal;
     -pruritus nodular;
     -psoriasis.
-## Setup
+## Installation
-To run the project you need to set the requirements.
+Before starting the classification, it is necessary to install the modules that are used in this program.

 Python instatall:
 ````